Starting Out

 I lead flow-based classes for my local community, creating spaces where we let go of technique and lean into sensation, curiosity, and presence.
 Teaching is where my work first took shape, and it remains the heartbeat of everything I do.
 It’s taken on many forms since the ripe age of 18.

 I also teach through my blog Green Tree Homestead.
 It’s a space for curious minds who want to learn old-fashioned modes of doing.
-I love to teach, so as I dove deeper into this lifestyle, it was an obvious next step to teach others how to live in alignment with the earth through home-based practices.
+I love to teach others how to live in alignment with the earth through home and land-based practices.

 As a Coach